top of page

 No. 4 Pronouns, Prepositions, Adjectives!

 With a solid understanding of the cases, you should then turn to pronouns, prepositions and adjective endings to learn how they influence the usage of the cases.
-On our German language blog "Auf Deutsch, bitte!", you will posts that help you get a better understanding of the difference between mir and mich, sein and ihr, prepositions with the accusative case, as well as dative only and genitive only prepositions.
+On our blog, you will posts that help you get a better understanding of the difference between mir and mich, sein and ihr, prepositions with the accusative case, as well as dative only and genitive prepositions in German.

 No. 5 Build your vocabulary